kkrachenfels/kkrachenfels.github.io/index.md

 Hi!
 I am a Master's student in the Computer Science department at UC Santa Barbara.

 I received my Bachelor's degree in Computer Science and Engineering from UC Davis.
-I have both technical software internship and research experience, and am interested in research that allows machines to saliently and semantically process their environments via multimodal inputs and human-based data. **Broadly, I am interested in machine learning for medicine, computer vision (and, by extension, psychology/neuroscience), and hardware adjacent applications like robotics.**
+I have both technical software internship and research experience, and am interested in research involving human-based data as well as research that allows machines to saliently and semantically process their environments, such as via multimodal input. **Broadly, I am interested in machine learning for medicine, computer vision (and, by extension, psychology/neuroscience), and hardware adjacent applications like robotics.**

 ## Past Experience